gameoflord012/ANTs1/Readme.md

 Methods should have verb or verb phrase names like `postPayment`, `deletePage`, or `save`.
 **Accessors**, **mutators**, and **predicates** should be named for their value and prefixed with `get`, `set`, and `is`.

+For instance, it’s confusing to have fetch, retrieve, and get as equivalent methods of different classes.
+How do you remember which method name goes with which class